AqSa2205/DebugXpress/README.md

 ## 🚀 Overview

-BugSage is an intelligent debugging assistant specifically designed for **Express.js** developers.
+DebugXpress is an intelligent debugging assistant specifically designed for **Express.js** developers.
 It leverages **Retrieval-Augmented Generation (RAG)** architecture to provide contextual, accurate debugging solutions by combining a curated knowledge base of Express.js issues with the power of **Llama 3-8B** language model through **Groq API**.

 The application helps developers quickly identify, understand, and resolve Express.js-related issues by retrieving similar problems from a vector database and generating tailored solutions using AI.